 - Install the bracket and fasten the retaining bolt by hand.

 - Fasten bracket bolt using a ratchet wrench with an 18mm socket.

-- Torque the bolts at specifications.
-It is recommended to torque the sway bar bushing bolts when the vehicle is lowered and the wheels are on the ground.
+- Torque the bolts to specifications.
+It is recommended to torque the sway bar bushing bolts when the vehicle is lowered, and the wheels are on the ground.
 Repeat the procedure for the bushing on the other side.

 - Reinstall the splash shield.

 - Install wheels.
 Lower vehicle.
 Remove the jack stands and jack and torque the lug nuts.

 - Sway bar bushing bolts* – 50 ft-lbs, 70 Nm